 Let us Suppose his Sight Restored to Him; Whether he Could, by his Sight, and before he touch them, know which is the Globe and which the Cube?
 Or Whether he Could know by his Sight, before he stretch’d out his Hand, whether he Could not Reach them, tho they were Removed 20 or 1000 feet from Him? (emphasis added)

 Suppose that there are certain ways to use touch to gain knowledge of shape and also certain ways to use vision for this purpose.
-Before he was able to see, the newly sighted man was able to use touch-related methods to know whether an object in his hands is a sphere or a cube.
-The questions suggested by this reading of the 1688 question go along the following lines: Is there a common sensible about which touch-based ways of knowing would guide him in how to use vision to know?
-For example, Berkeley concedes that “the visible square is more fit than the visible circle to represent the tangible square . . . because the visible square does, whereas the visible circle doesn’t, contain several distinct parts by which to mark the several distinct corresponding parts of a tangible square.”
-If these “corresponding parts” could form the content of a common sensible, then touch-based ways of knowing that something was a square would indeed be of assistance in determining by sight that something is a square, even for the newly sighted man.
-But if, as Berkeley contends, there is no resemblance between a tactual sphere and a visible sphere, then coming to know by touch that something is a sphere would have no bearing on the question how one could come to know this by sight.
+Before he was able to see, the newly sighted man was able to use these methods to know whether an object in his hands is a sphere or a cube.
+The questions suggested by this reading of the 1688 question go along the following lines: Is there a sensible quality, vision-based or not, about which touch-based ways of knowing would guide him in using vision to know?
+For example, Berkeley concedes that “the visible square is more fit than the visible circle to represent the tangible square . . . because the visible square does, whereas the visible circle doesn’t, contain several distinct parts by which to mark the several distinct corresponding parts of a tangible square” (NTV 137).
+Should Berkeley allow, then, that these “corresponding parts” could be a guide to vision-based ways of knowing that something was a square, even for the newly sighted man?
 Of course, Berkeley puts the argument forward in connection with the 1693 question.
 But it has equal application to the question of ways of knowing.
-So the question is this: Would he be able to use vision-related methods for this purpose—innately or by some kind of transfer from his haptic abilities?
+So, the question is this: Would he be able to use vision-related methods directly and immediately—innately or by some kind of transfer from his haptic abilities?
 Or must he acquire the vision-specific ways of perceptual knowledge by trial and error?
 This is a different question than the one about the modality-specificity of the retained ideas in CUBE and SPHERE.